 1. Ask yourself, how small is too small.

-If your plan is to travel in a tiny home on wheels, you’re likely looking at less than 200 square feet of living space.
+If your plan is to live in one of these modern style Tiny Homes, you’re likely looking at less than 200 square feet of living space.
 If you’re moving into a nice work/living studio space in a downtown setting, you’ll be hard pressed to find something over 600 square feet.
 Any space can contain most or all of the amenities you’ve grown accustomed to, but learning to live with them in the tiniest of environments is a whole other story.
 Be prepared by knowing yourself and your need for space before you commit to moving, or building a structure.

 2. Keep only what you love or need.